The Mysterious Mr Quin: Other appearances of Harley Quin or Mr Satterthwaite

 In Agatha Christie's Autobiography, she claims that Quin and Satterthwaite became two of her favourite characters.
-The latter appeared in the 1935 novel, Three Act Tragedy, and very briefly in the short story Dead Man's Mirror, a 1937 collection of four short stories.
-Outside of this collection, Quin appeared in two further short stories: The Harlequin Tea Set (which was the last short story Christie ever wrote) and The Love Detectives; both stories were included in the 1992 UK collection Problem at Pollensa Bay.
+The latter appeared in Three Act Tragedy (a 1935 Poirot novel in which Satterthwaite makes an appearance) and very briefly in the novella "Dead Man's Mirror", included in the 1937 collection of four novellas Murder in the Mews.
+Quin appeared in two further short stories: "The Harlequin Tea Set" (which was the last short story Christie ever wrote) and "The Love Detectives", both included in the 1992 UK collection Problem at Pollensa Bay.
 In the US, the former story appeared as the title story in the 1997 collection The Harlequin Tea Set and the latter in the earlier 1950 collection Three Blind Mice and Other Stories.

-The Love Detectives, The Harlequin Tea Set, Three Act Tragedy (a Poirot story in which Satterthwaite makes an appearance) and Dead Man's Mirror were included in the collection The Complete Quin and Satterthwaite: Love Detectives (UK, HarperCollins; ISBN 978-0-00-717115-6).
+"The Love Detectives", "The Harlequin Tea Set", Three Act Tragedy and "Dead Man's Mirror" were included in the collection The Complete Quin and Satterthwaite: Love Detectives (UK, HarperCollins; ISBN 978-0-00-717115-6).